networknt/light-doc/content/en/service/covid-19/usage.md

 For users who are not registered, they can access the system in read-only mode.
 Most impotantly, they can search and filter the registered entities (personal and buisness) on the map and access their status.

+Once you know the userId of the target entity from the map, you can access the status directly with a URL and a query parameter.

 ### Logged-in Users